 The vulnerability that allowed the attack stems from unpatched Pulse Secure VNP servers.
 Originally exposed around April of last year, security experts reportedly warned Travelex of the potential attack vector in mid-September, but to no response.

 “We take very seriously our responsibility to protect the privacy and security of our partner and customer's data…we are working tirelessly to bring our systems back online”

 With the supposed theft of national insurance numbers, credit card info and other sensitive data, Travelex are also yet to confirm reports of a ransom being demanded or the progress of the reported negotiations.
 Although, based on information gathered by the BBC, the hackers are demanding around £4.6 million for the safe release of data, under threat of the information being auctioned or deleted.

 With over 1,2000 retail branches, the currency giant is also responsible for the exchanges of partners such as Barclays, Sainsbury’s Bank, Tesco and Virgin Money.
 All of whom, are now unable to process customer requests, leaving many winter holidaymakers in an unfortunate position.

 Yet to confirm whether they are negotiating with the hackers, Travelex are also yet to give an indication of likely recovery time.
 With stores forced to rely on manual exchanges, the company is undoubtedly struggling to make sense of what has happened.

-Originally display a ‘routine maintenance’ message on their downed website, the ransomware victims are now publicly acknowledging the Metropolitan Police and National Crime Agency’s (NCA) involvement in the case.
+Originally displaying a ‘routine maintenance’ message on their downed website, ransomware victims are now publicly acknowledging the Metropolitan Police and National Crime Agency’s (NCA) involvement in the case.

 As well as these serious issues, the Information Commissioner’s Office (ICO) has stated that it is yet to receive a data breach report regarding the attack.
 A procedure, that in the case of a data breach, should be completed within 72 hours of it becoming known.